A wall planter provides a nurturing (and space-saving) environment for many types of indoor greenery, from cute tiny

 If keeping all those pots watered sounds a bit too daunting, don’t worry—that’s covered.
 The well-designed automatic drip system will make it so everything gets what it needs.
 Water drips on the topmost row and slowly travels down to each succeeding row, ensuring all plants get all the water they want, but never more than they need.

 If you aren't interested in messing around with repotting, worrying about root rot, or getting on a fertilizer schedule, you might want to fill your wall space with air plants, which can just be misted with a sprayer from time to time.
 These lightweight glass orbs are perfect to showcase air plants anywhere indoors and offers another vehicle to cleverly hang greenery in your home.
 If air plants aren’t your thing, that’s OK too, as these globes are perfect for propagating or presenting hydrophytes in something other than an old Mason jar.

 This set comes with six bulbs, which is enough to create an interesting wall display or to sprinkle throughout your home.
 We love that the hook and nail are tucked neatly behind the plant, giving the illusion that the globes are floating on the walls.

-If you’re nervous about the anything-but-green thumb you were born with, it has that covered too.
+If you’re nervous about the anything-but-green thumb you were born with, it has you covered, too.
 By using an ingenious water reservoir design, you'll only have to water your plants every couple of weeks, depending on your home's humidity levels and the plants you display.

 You can get the Unplanted version and fill in the eight pockets with plants of your own choosing, or you can opt for one of the company's pre-planted options, which are marked for high, medium, or low light conditions.